riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/principles/50_bindings_and_controls/bindings_and_controls.md

 # Bindings and Controls

-We continue our tour of dothtml's features.
+We continue our tour of [Dothtml]'s features.

 ## Bindings

 [Bindings] are perhaps the most powerful feature of dothtml.
-They create a bond between the View and the ViewModel and they keep it up-to-date.
+They create a bond between the View and the ViewModel and they keep it up-to-date when the ViewModel changes.

-The most frequently used binding kind is the [Value Binding]:
+The most frequently used kind of bindings is the [Value Binding].

 ```dothtml
 <p>{{value: Text}}</p>